FunRizZ/ihm_gauntlet/README.txt

     - You can save your map
     - You can load a map
     - Multi-location in a single map
-    - All the features of the game available (WiP)
+    - All the features of the game available